JotaPe-Tecnologia/micro-core-store/README.md

 ![Coverage](https://img.shields.io/codecov/c/github/JotaPe-Tecnologia/micro-core-store?logo=codecov&logoColor=%23F01F7A&label=Coverage&labelColor=%23FFFFFF&color=%23F01F7A)
 ----

 This package is a simple approach to manage the state of the app with Streams and State Pattern.
+It's a lot similar to Cubit but the main difference is to add a listener to states on initState method, not in a widget.
 ----

 ## Platform Support